A heuristic search algorithm for discovering large Condorcet domains: Introduction

-It is worth noting that along with the new records in Table \ref{table1}, our search method also discovered some domains whose size is larger than those of Fishburn domains for $n=10$ and $n=11$.
-For $n\leq 9$, our method found all the known Fishburn domains on a community laptop, as illustrated in Sect. \ref{sec:experiments}.
+The largest domains our search algorithm found on the number of alternatives ranging from 6 to 11 are presented in Table~\ref{table1}.
+It is worth noting that along with the new improved lower bound CDs on 10 and 11 alternatives, it also discovered some CDs whose size is larger than those of Fishburn domains for $n=10$ and $n=11$ that were the largest known CDs on these number of alternatives.

 This paper is organised as follows.
-In the next section, we provide the preliminary and background knowledge about the discussions in the following sections, along with defining and explaining the terminologies used throughout the paper.
-Sect. \ref{sec:background} presents the challenges facing a wide range of existing learning algorithms in finding large CDs and analyses their strengths and weaknesses in addressing this problem.
-Sect. \ref{sec:prs} introduces our heuristic function and shows its effectiveness in estimating the relative sizes of partial CDs, as well as illustrates our new algorithm, which coalesces the merits of reinforcement algorithms, evolutionary algorithms, and local search algorithms, in Sect. \ref{sec:experiments}, we demonstrate the importance of the ordering of triples by which they are assigned and propose a new triple order that contributes partially to the success of our search algorithm.
-The detailed configurations of our search algorithm, along with an approach that enables it to run on thousands of CPU cores concurrently, will be discussed here.
-Sect. \ref{sec:10} and \ref{sec:11} contain a detailed analysis of the structures and features of the new large CDs we discovered on 10 and 11 alternatives and a comparison of some of their mathematical properties with those of the Fishburn domains, as well as present the list of rules leading to the largest CDs.
-We conclude our work with some general thoughts and comments.
+In Sect.~\ref{sec:preliminaries} we provide the preliminary and background knowledge about Condorcet domains from the operations research perspectives, along with defining and explaining the notions and terminologies used throughout this paper.
+Sect.~\ref{sec:suboptimality} illustrates the challenges facing a wide range of existing learning algorithms in finding large CDs and analyses their strengths and weaknesses in addressing this problem.
+Sect.~\ref{sec:algorithm} introduces a heuristic function and shows its effectiveness in establishing a linear relationship between a CD and restrictions, and further elaborates on integrating it into the heuristic search algorithm.
+In Sect.~\ref{sec:experiments}, we demonstrate the importance of the ordering of triples by which they are assigned and propose a new triple order that contributes partially to the success of the search algorithm.
+Its detailed configurations, along with an approach that enables it to run on thousands of CPU cores in parallel, are also discussed here.
+Sect.~\ref{sec:analysis} contains a detailed analysis of the restrictions of the new large CDs we discovered on 10 and 11 alternatives, where we found Ramsey’s Theorem \citep{ramsey} applies.
+We conclude our work in Sect.~\ref{sec:conclusion}.